Current information on Covid-19 - Please click here to see the current information on Covid-19. - Read More

 Studies have shown that frequent absence from school can have a serious negative impact on your child’s education.

-Students who have 90% attendance think this is good – their parents also thing this is good.
+Students who have 90% attendance think this is good – their parents also think this is good.
 Unfortunately, 90% attendance is the equivalent of one half-day off every week!

 Please can parents try wherever possible to arrange medical appointments outside of school time.
 If this is not possible then please can we request that students do not take the whole day off.
 We will also ask that you provide appointment documentation in order for the absence to be authorised.